Foreign Housing Exclusion: Maximize Your Expat Tax Savings

 Yes, absolutely.
 The source of your wages is not the decisive factor in determining your eligibility to claim the FHE.
 Many US expats are still on the payroll of US companies.
 In fact, many US expats are subject to US tax withholding.
 The good news is, if you meet the eligibility requirements described above, you can get a refund for US tax withholding!

-Note: if you are paid by a US employer, they will still withhold Medicare and social security taxes from your paychecks.
-These amounts can not be refunded to you, even if you claim the FHE.
+Note: if you are paid by a US employer, they will still withhold Medicare and social security taxes from your pay checks.
+These amounts cannot be refunded to you, even if you claim the FHE.

 Should I always use the FEIE, or should I claim the foreign tax credit (the FTC)?